tmtsoftware/csw/docs/src/main/services/aas/csw-aas-http.md

 * `GET http://localhost:9003/api` does not use any security directive and hence is accessible to all.

 * `POST http://localhost:9003/api` uses `sPost` which is secure directive.
-This directive takes care of authentication (access token signature & expiration validation).
+This directive takes care of authentication (access token signature and expiration validation).
-For authorization it needs an [authorization policy](#authorization-policies).
+For authorization, it needs an [authorization policy](#authorization-policies).
 Authorizing policy specifies one or more conditions for request validation.

 In this instance, `sPost` directive has been given `RealmRolePolicy` policy with parameter value `admin`.

 This results into following sequence of actions when a request arrives for a secure directive route

-1. Secure directive will check request header to look for an access token
+1. Check request header to look for an access token
-1. Validate token signature and expiry
+1. Validate the token signature and expiry
 1. Check the token for roles and validate that it has `admin` [realm role](https://www.keycloak.org/docs/latest/server_admin/index.html#realm-roles)
 1. After all the above checks/validations pass, execute the route logic